dchege711/study_buddy/readme.md

 :soon: Support filtering on the first set of filters.
 Filter by time too.

-:soon: Include an about page with tutorial on how to Study Buddy's features.

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

 :soon: Figure out why cards with similar content but different IDs exist in the database.
 There is a data replication bug lying somewhere.